rust-lang/rfcs/text/2442-simple-postfix-macros.md

 [reference-level-explanation]: #reference-level-explanation

-When expanding a postfix macro, the compiler will effectively create a temporary binding for the value of `$self`, and substitute that binding for each expansion of `$self`.
+When expanding a postfix macro, the compiler will effectively create a temporary binding (as though with `match`) for the value of `$self`, and substitute that binding for each expansion of `$self`.
 This stands in contrast to other macro arguments, which get expanded into the macro body without evaluation.
 This change avoids any potential ambiguities regarding the scope of the `$self` argument and how much it leaves unevaluated, by evaluating it fully.

 For example, given the following macro definition: